bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/Git-Guide/README.md

    git init
    ```

-2. Create and commit a new `README.md` file using the following commands:
+2. Create and commit a new `README.md` file by using the following commands:

    ```sh
    touch README.md